 Keep the Mind and Body Active

 - Maintain friendships.
-Having people to share our thoughts and experiences gives us something to look forward to.
-Getting together often to share activities, play games, and chat is good for our well-being.
+Having people to share our thoughts and experiences keeps us connected.
+Getting together often is good for our well-being.
 Our friends give us validation and support.
 Laughter is good medicine.
 We are apt to get out and enjoy a happier and healthier life with a companion.